bitagoras/xtype/README.md

 xtype is a universal binary notation language for the exchange and storage of hierarchically structured data.
 It is supposed to be a binary equivalent to text formats like [XML](https://www.w3.org/XML/) or [JSON](http://www.json.org/) without their limitations of efficiency. xtype is also suitable for the representation of typical C and Python data structures and offers a lightweight alternative to [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for scientific data storage.

-So far there exists neither a xtype library nor a xtype editor or reader.
+Up to now there exists neither a xtype library nor a xtype editor or reader.

 Basic idea
 ----------

 The grammar tries to be minimalistic while it covers all possible application cases.
 Missing features of the format can be added by so-called _footnotes_.
-As in books, footnotes can be ignored while reading, but provide additional background information on the meaning or context.
-A footnote adds user-defined meta data to the element, which allows the application to read or understand the data in a new specific way.
+Similar to books, footnotes can be ignored while reading, but provide additional background information on the meaning or context.
+A footnote adds user-defined meta data to the element, which allows the application to read or understand the data in a specific way.

 Properties
 ----------